LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Methodology

-In our study, we used $k=3$ for our cross-validation, which resulted in 3 different models being trained and evaluated.
+We use $k$-fold cross-validation to evaluate the performance of the contrastive learning model.
+We use $k=3$ for our cross-validation, which resulted in 3 different models being trained and evaluated.
 We trained the model for a fixed number of epochs for each fold and used the validation set to tune the model's hyperparameters.
-Once the model was trained, we evaluated it on the test set and recorded its performance in terms of accuracy, the type I and type II errors, as well as the $F_1$ score.
+Once the model was trained, we evaluated it on the test set and recorded its performance in terms of accuracy, the type I and type II errors, and the $F_1$ score.
 The type I error represents the proportion of false positives, while the type II error represents the probability of false negatives.
 Using these values, we calculate the precision and recall of our model, which are used to obtain the $F_1$ score value (see Equation \ref{eq:f1-score}).
 The precision and recall values represent the performance of the classification model on the given dataset.

-Precision is the proportion of true positive predictions out of all positive predictions made by the model and measures how accurate the model is when it predicts positive instances.
-A high precision score indicates that it is usually correct when the model predicts a positive instance.
-Recall, on the other hand, is the proportion of true positive predictions out of all actual positive instances in the dataset, and measures how well the model is able to detect all positive instances in the dataset.
-A high recall score indicates that the model is able to identify most of the positive instances.
-Finally, the $F_1$ score, as described in Equation \ref{eq:f1-score}, is a harmonic mean of the precision and recall values.
-It combines precision and recall into a single score that represents the model's overall performance.
-By examining these metrics, we were able to get a more detailed understanding of the model's performance.

-After evaluating the model on each of the three folds, we averaged the test metrics to obtain a final score indicating whether our method is overfitting to the provided data.
-This allowed us to get a more reliable estimate of the model's generalization performance.

-\section{Results}

-As described earlier, we used 3-fold cross-validation to evaluate the performance of our contrastive learning model.
-Similarly, a held-out test set was used to assess the model's generalizability.
+\section{\uppercase{Results}}

 Throughout 350 epochs, an average $F_1$ score of 88.8\% on the cross-validation set was achieved.
 In addition, the model was trained on a large dataset and did not appear to be overfitting, as the validation accuracy closely followed the training accuracy (see Figure~\ref{fig:accuracy}).

 In addition to the accuracy results, we further examined the loss values of the model during training (see Figure \ref{fig:loss}).
 We observed that the loss value steadily dropped from a starting value of approximately 1.16 to a final value of approximately 0.04.
 This trend generally indicates the model is steadily learning a better representation of the data throughout training.
 Furthermore, the low loss value suggests that the model was able to learn an adequate representation of the data, which could potentially allow the model to make accurate decisions on unseen samples.